AVividLight/RPGEngine/README.md

 ## Build Instructions

-Simply use CMake to configure, generate, and `cmake --build .`.
+Simply use CMake to configure and generate, then navigate to the build directory and run `cmake --build .`.

+## Licenses

+RPGEngine uses [SDL_FontCache](https://github.com/grimfang4/SDL_FontCache) which is licensed under the MIT license.